shubhdev79/terraform-test/README.md

 # Creating the Infra using Terraform

-Building VPC peering network and accessing the web servers
+Building VPC peering network and accessing the web servers.

 Goal: To access Web or DB Instances residing in Private subnets and in Different VPC.